abheek-pathirana/MathNet/README.md

 # MathNet

-MathNet is the smallest known tool-calling small language model system, featuring specialized models for algebraic reasoning (5.63M params), arithmetic reasoning (5.27M params), and a gating network (3.32M params) totaling under 14 million parameters.
-MathNet also include a RLHF data collection module.
+MathNet is the smallest known tool-calling small language model system, featuring specialised models for algebraic reasoning (5.63M params), arithmetic reasoning (5.27M params), and a gating network (3.32M params) totalling under 14 million parameters.
+MathNet also includes a RLHF data collection module.

-It is pretrained on carefully curated in-house datasets using curriculum learning for task-oriented pretraining — starting with simpler problems and gradually increasing complexity to maximize learning efficiency.
+It is pretrained on carefully curated in-house datasets using curriculum learning for task-oriented pretraining — starting with simpler problems and gradually increasing complexity to maximise learning efficiency.
 This includes 6.3 million tokens each for algebraic and arithmetic tasks (100% synthetic), plus 12 million tokens for the gating model, all derived from synthetic task-oriented data to ensure strong math reasoning performance.
 Additionally, it benefits from an 8 million token general pretraining phase on handpicked Project Gutenberg texts to build foundational language understanding.

 The RLHF-style data collection module prompts users to rate the model’s responses, with ratings logged for potential use in further fine-tuning through reinforcement learning from human feedback.

 ## Disclaimer and Purpose

-MathNet is a research-oriented project aimed at exploring the feasibility and design of highly specialized, lightweight tool-calling small language models for mathematical reasoning.
+MathNet is a research-oriented project aimed at exploring the feasibility and design of highly specialised, lightweight tool-calling small language models for mathematical reasoning.
 While it demonstrates promising capabilities in basic algebra and arithmetic tasks within a constrained domain, it is not intended for production use or critical applications at this stage.
-Users should be aware that its training data is synthetic and limited in scope, and the system may not generalize well beyond its designed tasks.
+Users should be aware that its training data is synthetic and limited in scope, and the system may not generalise well beyond its designed tasks.
 This work serves as a foundation for further academic inquiry and development in efficient, modular AI architectures that blend symbolic reasoning with neural computation.

 ## Features

 - Hybrid micro-LLM architecture combining symbolic reasoning and exact computation.
 - Modular design with task-specialist models and dynamic routing via gating network.
-- Efficient, lightweight, and suitable for resource-constrained environments.
+- Efficient, lightweight, and suitable for resource-constrained environments.mathnet
 - Includes tool-calling mechanism for precise arithmetic evaluations.
 - The models are capable of 3 digit 2 number arithmetic to a certain extent.
 - models can answer certain word problems (ex. if a man has 2 cats and gets 3 more how much does he have?)